evilmartians/fias/README.md

 * `PREFIX` for a database tables prefix ('fias_' by default).
 * `PATH` to specify DBF files location ('tmp/fias' by default).

 Gem uses COPY FROM STDIN BINARY to import data.
+Works for PostgreSQL only.

 ## Installation